Abdulazeez007/Implementing-a-secured-Azure-file-share-the-Azure-network-backbone/README.md

 ![SOC](https://github.com/Virus192/Implementing-a-secured-Azure-file-share-on-the-Azure-network-backbone/blob/main/FileShare/photo_5827888068391191802_w.jpg)

-### NEXT I’ll apply the Network Security Group firewall rules that we’ve created to the Private Subnet.
+### NOW, I’ll apply the Network Security Group firewall rules that we’ve created to the Private Subnet.
 - On the Subnets pane of the NSG blade, select + Associate,
 - And select the Private subnet.